How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 One final takeaway is a reminder that, on average, sponsored work is much less lucrative that digital products and much more labour intensive.
 With a sponsored post, once you’ve created that post and received your fee, you receive no more money.
 You are trading your time for money.
 Whereas a digital product can be sold over and over again… making it much more lucrative over the long term.
 And – if you create an evergreen sales funnel for your digital product – your income from digital products is likely to be much more stable than income from sponsored posts which often comes in fits and starts!

-Personally… I prefer to focus on more passive revenue streams – especially selling online courses.
+Personally… I prefer to focus on more passive revenue streams – especially digital products.
 I set my sponsored rates very high (I didn’t include my rates in these graphs, but they are higher than the rates listed above!)
 This ensures that I only do a handful of sponsored posts per year, but those I do pay very well!
-Only doing a few sponsored posts per year means I can spend the majority of my time creating and marketing digital products… thereby maximizing my income per unit of time.
+Only doing a few sponsored posts per year means I can spend the majority of my time creating and marketing digital products… thereby maximizing my income earned per unit of time.
 Meaning I can work less, but earn more!

-From the results of the Blogging Income Survey, it is possible to draw a number of conclusions about how bloggers can increase their income in 2024.
+From the results of the Blogging Income Survey 2025, it is possible to draw a number of conclusions about how bloggers can increase their income in 2025.

 - Focus on overall website quality and update/delete out of date and poor-quality content